A. Locusts devastate the land of Judah.

 Its branches are made white.

 a.
-Awake, you drunkards: Joel tells the drunkards to wake up and see the devastation the locusts caused.
+Awake, you drunkards: Joel tells the drunkards to wake up and see the devastation that the locusts had caused.
 They came like a mighty nation, a fierce army against Judah.

 Lament like a virgin girded with sackcloth